 Keeping the old version

-I’ll get to why things change in a moment, but I want to address getting the old version back.
+I’ll get to why things change in a moment, but I want to address the hope of getting the old version back first.

-System updates for online services are almost always one-way – there is no option to retain or revert to the old version.
+System updates for online services are almost always one-way.
+There is no option to keep or revert to the old version.
 In the few cases where I’ve seen it, it’s been only a temporary measure that eventually goes away.

-“Why?” is actually pretty simple: maintaining the old version and the new version simultaneously is not only exceptionally costly, but it adds to the overall complexity of both and ultimately, it can make them both less reliable than simply focusing on one version moving forward.
+Why?
+It’s simple: maintaining the old version and the new version simultaneously is extremely costly, adds to the overall complexity of both, and ultimately can make both less reliable than simply focusing on one new version.

-Keeping two versions of the same thing running often just doesn’t make sense for a variety of reasons that typically boil down to cost and stability.
+Keeping two versions of the same thing running makes little sense for a variety of reasons that boil down to cost and stability.

-If they did not, if they simply picked a user interface and feature set and stuck with it forever, they eventually would lose their market as other systems continued to improve, bypassing them to become “better”, with new features and functionality.
+If they did not — if they simply picked a user interface and feature set and stuck with it forever — they would eventually lose their market as other systems continued to improve.
+The other services would bypass them by becoming “better” with new features and functionality.

 That’s death for any business.

-And make no mistake about it.
-That service that you use – even though it might be totally free to you – is a business.
-If it cannot sustain itself as a business, it will eventually go away.
+And make no mistake about it: the services that you use — even though they might be free to you — are businesses.
+If they cannot sustain themselves as a business, they will eventually go away.

-And competition means that it must change to keep up.
+Competition means that every service must change to keep up and stay in business.

-One of the things that has always amazed me is the incredible variety of differing ways that people will use the exact same software or service.
-Often, they’re used in ways that the designers never would have predicted.
+One thing that has always amazed me is the incredible variety of ways that people use the same software or service.
+Often, they’re used in ways that the designers never predicted.
 And even if they had, the nuances of exactly how the service gets used by the masses often expose flaws or opportunities to make things easier that no one had even considered.

-There may be things that perhaps you never run into, but others struggle with every day.
+There may be things that you never run into but others struggle with every day… things the designers decided they must fix.

 “Everyone” doesn’t hate it

-One of the extremely common comments that accompany this complaints is that “everyone hates it”.
+One of the common comments that accompany this complaint is that “Everyone hates it.”

 Everyone doesn’t hate it.

-The people making the most noise are almost certainly the people that do hate it, but the people that like it, or accept it, and move on are quietly going on about their business without notice.
+The people making the most noise are certainly the people who hate it, but the people who like it, accept it, and move on are quietly going on about their business.

-Sure, you’ll see people in the support groups and forums complaining about the change, perhaps even a lot of them.
-But why would the people that like it even show up?
-The result is that the forum looks like the world is one-sided and filled with haters.
-The reality is that the 99% that accept or embrace the change are elsewhere, getting stuff done.
+Sure, you’ll see people in the support groups and forums complaining about the change.
+But why would the people who like it even show up?
+Forums look like the world is one-sided and filled with haters.
+The 99% who accept or embrace the change are elsewhere getting stuff done.

 Don’t let the echo chamber fool you into thinking your opinion is in the majority.
-It might be, but it’s more likely not even close.
+It might be, but it’s more likely that it’s not even close.

 Even if I’m wrong, change is inevitable